The Clear Edge

 Based on patterns and early warnings, ask: Does strategy need adjustment?

 One founder discovered through 6-month pattern recognition that his highest-margin work came from clients he spent the least time acquiring.
-Strategic adjustment: kill expensive acquisition channels, double down on the referral system.
-Revenue grew 28% over the next 4 months with 30% less time spent on business development.
+His strategic adjustment was to kill expensive acquisition channels and double down on the referral system.
+Revenue grew 28% over the next 4 months while he spent 30% less time on business development.

-Result by the end of Segment 5: Pattern-level strategic intelligence, early warning system for future problems, data-driven strategic adjustments.
+Result by the end of Segment 5: You gain pattern-level strategic intelligence, an early warning system for future problems, and data-driven strategic adjustments.

-Pre-structured 3-hour protocol preventing segment drift.
-Each segment has time allocation, specific questions, and output requirements.
+Create a pre-structured 3-hour protocol that prevents segment drift.
+Each segment includes a time allocation, specific questions, and clear output requirements.

 Example structure: